Jaderpolli/Collatz-Conjecture/README.md

 `include(appendix.jl)`

 This will create all figures and subfigures in separate .pdf files.
-Make sure to run all codes and generate all data before ploting.
+Make sure to run all codes and generate all data before plotting.